grinnell-cs/csc151-images/_eboards/eboard28.md

     ???))
 ```

-A common solution: Convert it to a vector
+A common solution: Convert it to a list and use our list knowledge.

 ```
 (define all-rgb?